 Ensembles currently operating at Macarthur include:

-Orchestra: String Orchestra, Orchestra, Preparatory Orchestra
+Orchestra: Junior Orchestra, Orchestra, Arco

-Band: Stage Band, Concert Band, Preparatory Band
+Band: Junior Band, Concert Band, Stage Band

 The range of ensembles may change from year to year depending upon the interest of the students.